cocodataset/panopticapi/README.md

 This API is an experimental version of [COCO 2018 Panoptic Segmentation Task API](http://cocodataset.org/#panoptic-2018).

 ## Summary
+**Evaluation script**

-- **evaluation.py** script calculates [PQ metrics](http://cocodataset.org/#panoptic-eval).
+*evaluation.py* calculates [PQ metrics](http://cocodataset.org/#panoptic-eval).
+For more information about the script usage: `python evaluation.py --help`

-- **format_converter.py** script converts *2 channels PNG panoptic format* (for each pixel first 2 channels of the PNG encode semantic label and instance id respectively) to [*COCO format*](http://cocodataset.org/#format-results).

-- **instance_data.py** script extracts things annotations from panoptic ground truth and saves it in [COCO instance segmentation format](http://cocodataset.org/#format-data).

-- **semantic_data.py** script extracts semantic segmentation annotation for stuff and things categories from panoptic ground truth.
-It saves the semantic segmentation as a single channel PNG.
+**Format converters**

+COCO panoptic segmentation is stored in a new [format](http://cocodataset.org/#format-data).
+Unlike COCO detection format that stores each segment independently, COCO panoptic format stores all segmentations for an image in a single PNG file.
+This compact representation naturally maintains non-overlapping property of the panoptic segmentation.

+We provide several converters for COCO panoptic format.
+Full description and usage examples are available [here](https://github.com/cocodataset/panopticapi/blob/master/CONVERTERS.md).

+**Semantic and instance segmentation heuristic combination**

+We provide simple script that heuristically combines semantic and instance segmentation predictions into panoptic segmentation prediction.

+The merging logic of the script is described in the panoptic segmentation [paper](https://arxiv.org/abs/1801.00868).
+In addition, this script is able to filter out stuff predicted segments that have their area below the threshold defined by `--stuff_area_limit` parameter.
+For more information about the script logic and usage: `python combine_semantic_and_instance_predictions.py --help`

+**COCO panoptic segmentation challenge categories**

+Json file [panoptic_coco_categories.json](https://github.com/cocodataset/panopticapi/blob/master/panoptic_coco_categories.json) contains the list of all categories used in COCO panoptic segmentation challenge 2018.

+**Visualization**

-- **visualization.py** script provides an example of visualization for panoptic segmentation data.
+*visualization.py* provides an example of generating visually appealing representation of the panoptic segmentation data.

 ## Contact
 If you have any questions regarding this API, please contact us at alexander.n.kirillov-at-gmail.com.